orchestracities/ngsi-timeseries-api/docs/manuals/index.md

 the validated and harmonised NGSI entities to a **Translator** component.
 **Translators** convert NGSI entities to tabular format and persist them as time series records in the database.
-There is a **Translator** component in correspondence of each supported database back end---see section below.
+There is a **Translator** component in correspondence of each supported database back end - see section below.
 Depending on [configuration][ql-man.db-sel], the **Reporter** chooses which **Translator** to use.